samclane/samclane.github.io/about.md

 permalink: /about/
 ---

-I'm a Junior Computer Engineering student at Missouri University of Science and Technology.
+I'm a Master's Computer Engineering student at Missouri University of Science and Technology.

 ### More Information